fluxninja/aperture/docs/content/reference/aperturectl/blueprints/remove/remove.md

 ### Options inherited from parent commands

 ```
-      --uri string       URI of Aperture Blueprints, could be a local path or a remote git repository (default "github.com/fluxninja/aperture/blueprints")
+      --uri string       URI of Custom Blueprints, could be a local path or a remote git repository, e.g. github.com/fluxninja/aperture/blueprints@main.
+This field should not be provided when the Version is provided.
-      --version string   Version of Aperture Blueprints (default "latest")
+      --version string   Version of official Aperture Blueprints, e.g. latest.
+This field should not be provided when the URI is provided (default "latest")
 ```

 ### SEE ALSO